dwavesystems/dwave-ocean-sdk/docs/getting_started.rst

 Beginner-Level Examples
 -----------------------

-Because many lerge, hard problems are best approached with quantum-classical hybrid solvers, a good place to start is with examples of :ref:`examples_hybrid` and then learn how to work directly on the quantum computer with examples of :ref:`examples_qpu`.
+Because many large, hard problems are best approached with quantum-classical hybrid solvers, a good place to start is with examples of :ref:`examples_hybrid` and then learn how to work directly on the quantum computer with examples of :ref:`examples_qpu`.